 Issues: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact III.
 AIR QUALITY Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? \boxtimes d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people?
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? \boxtimes c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes a.

-a.
 The implementation of the Master Plan will not conflict with nor obstruct the implementation of the regional air quality plan since the Master Plan is intended to accommodate the projected growth in student enrollment resulting from regional growth in population, housing, and employment over the next 20 years.
-In addition, the Master Plan includes additional student housing on campus, implements smart growth measures, and environmental stewardship and sustainability measures intended to reduce commute vehicular travel by students and faculty and reduce energy use that will have a beneficial effect of reducing air pollutant emissions.

-b through d.
+In addition, the Master Plan includes additional student housing on campus, implements smart growth measures, and environmental stewardship and sustainability measures intended to reduce commute vehicular travel by students and faculty and reduce energy use that will have a beneficial effect of reducing air pollutant emissions. b through d.
 While the Master Plan is anticipated to reduce commute vehicular travel by students, faculty and staff that generate air pollutants, the campus development has the potential to generate additional vehicular trips associated with residential neighborhoods, and short-term emissions associated with construction of new facilities and improvements.
-Therefore, these issues will be evaluated in the EIR.

-e.
-The campus development and operations are not associated with the generation of objectionable odors that could affect a substantial number of people.
-No adverse impact will result.
+Therefore, these issues will be evaluated in the EIR. e.
+The campus development and operations are no affect a substantial number of people.
+No adverse in the generation of objectionable o dors that could

 Issues: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact IV.
-BIOLOGICAL RESOURCES Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Wildlife or US Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? \boxtimes a through f.
-The Master Plan preserves open space on campus and guides new development to be compact by intensifying the Academic Core and locating new development in the North and West campuses.
-The Master Plan also creates buffers around the existing creeks to protect these unique natural resources within the campus area.
-However, since some of the planned campus development may occur nearby these creeks and other potentially sensitive areas, these issues will be evaluated in the EIR, including a preparation of a biological resources assessment.
+BIOLOGICAL RESOURCES Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Wildlife or US Fish and Wildlife Service? \boxtimes c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?